Spring in Korea | The Best Festivals, Food & Things to Do in 2022

 Jinhae Cherry Blossom Festival | 진해군항제

-Many travellers visit Korea in April, with the sole intention of attending the Jinhae Cherry Blossom Festival.
+Many travellers visit Korea in spring, with the sole intention of attending the Jinhae Cherry Blossom Festival.
 Typically, this festival takes place in the first 10 days of April.
-However, since 2021 isn’t a typical year, there’s no guarantee that there will actually BE a festival.
+However, since 2022 isn’t a typical year, there’s no guarantee that there will actually BE a festival.
 That said, there’s nothing stopping you from heading down to Jinhae to check out the blooms sans festival.
 Be sure to mask up!

 If you’re heading there on a day trip from Seoul, I recommend booking a tour that includes round-trip transport (54,000 won) and a guide as soon as possible.
 These tours cost literally the exact same amount as doing the whole trip independently (54,000 won just for transport), but are a whole lot more convenient, so they sell out incredibly fast.